mzazon/awesome-cloud-projects/aws/s3-automated-tiering/s3-automated-tiering.md

 The integration of lifecycle policies with Intelligent Tiering creates a comprehensive data management strategy that addresses both immediate cost optimization and long-term data governance requirements.
 Organizations typically see 20-68% storage cost reductions within the first quarter of implementation, with the added benefit of simplified operations and reduced administrative overhead.
 The automatic transition capabilities ensure that performance-critical data remains highly available while infrequently accessed data moves to cost-effective storage tiers without manual intervention.

-Security and compliance benefits extend beyond cost savings, as the solution maintains data durability (99.999999999%) while providing detailed access logging and monitoring capabilities.
+Security and compliance benefits extend beyond cost savings, as the solution maintains Amazon S3's industry-leading data durability (99.999999999% - 11 9's) while providing detailed access logging and monitoring capabilities.
 The CloudWatch integration enables data-driven decision making and helps organizations understand their data access patterns, leading to better architectural decisions and further optimization opportunities.
+This approach follows AWS Well-Architected Framework principles for cost optimization and operational excellence.

 > **Tip**: Monitor your storage metrics monthly and adjust lifecycle policies based on actual access patterns shown in CloudWatch metrics for continuous optimization.
+See the [AWS S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/intelligent-tiering.html) for additional best practices.

 ## Challenge